redbrick/blog/posts/2024-03-23-beautifying-your-terminal.md

+---
+title: Beautifying Your Terminal - Custom CLI Commands
+created: 2024-03-23
+modified:
+author: browner
+tags:
+  - linux
+  - shell
+  - terminal
+  - beauty
+---

 Hey Brickies!

 As computing students, we all know that the best way to do anything on a PC is via the command line (how else would people know that you're in IT?!)
-And as Redbrick members, you are aware that you have a free to use wetty environment? (wetty.redbrick.dcu.ie)
+And as Redbrick members, you are aware that you have a free to use wetty environment? ([wetty.redbrick.dcu.ie](https://wetty.redbrick.dcu.ie))
 But while looking like a l33t hacker is great while you're doing God-knows-what in your terminal, sometimes that black and white window is just so... bland.
 So, in this blog, let's explore some things you can do to make your terminal less boring, and in certain cases, more useful!

 Lets start off with some prerequisites, then we can mix and match them to make some cool terminal displays...

- ## figlet command
+ ## `figlet` command

 The `figlet` command is a handy [ASCII](https://en.wikipedia.org/wiki/ASCII) text generator, that turns the text you put in into an ASCII design, ready for you to copy and paste!
 Make some cool designs and say what you like with a cool emphasis!
 Once you install by entering `sudo apt install figlet`, you can call it by simply entering: `figlet your_text_here`.
 If all goes well, you'll have something like this: